gusreid/gus-reid/content/classes.md

 Discover the jewel at the heart of every true movement art.

-Influenced by Peter Ralston's powerful body of work - and drawing from martial principles - this is a class exploring what it is to be a body and cultivating the principles that make being a body joyful and effortless.
+Influenced by Peter Ralston's powerful body of work - and drawing from his martial principles - this is a class exploring what it is to be a body and cultivating the principles that make being a body joyful and effortless.

 - Being calm
 - Relaxing